Contents

 The modern way to center a table is to put it in a div (or any other block element) with style text-align: center, and then to give the table itself style margin: auto.

-Putting all that together, we have this example
+To put that together, consider this example

 <div style="text-align: center">